Long Beach State alumni in the World Series: Past and present

 The Beach also has a proud history of Dirtbags going on to play and coach in the major leagues.
 Hardball fans watching the 2024 World Series between the Los Angeles Dodgers and New York Yankees, which begins tonight at Dodger Stadium, may catch a glimpse of former Dirtbag Yosuke “Possum” Nakajima '05 in the Los Angeles dugout.

-Nakajima formerly the Dirtbags’ equipment manager, is an assistant trainer for the Dodgers, having served on the organization’s staff for more than two decades as the Long Beach State team’s equipment manager, according to the Professional Baseball Athletic Trainers Society.
+Nakajima formerly the Dirtbags’ equipment manager, is an assistant athletic trainer for the Dodgers, having served on the organization’s staff for more than two decades as the Long Beach State team’s equipment manager, according to the Professional Baseball Athletic Trainers Society.

 "Long Beach State taught me about winning," Nakajima said.
 "How to win a baseball game every single day.”